-It is entirely possible that someday these problems will be resolved, through a combination of an updated Google APIs Add-On for Android with fragment support, and possibly an updated ACL.
+It is entirely possible that someday these problems will be resolved, through a combination of an updated Google APIs Add-On for Android with fragment support, and possibly an updated Android Support package.
 In the meantime, here is the recipe for getting maps to work, as well as they can, in fragments.